Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The

 Arrow is CW’s one of the latest forays in the ‘superhero’ genre.
-It was so successful that they introduced a spin-off of this show almost 2 years later - ‘The Flash’.
+It was so successful that they introduced a spin-off of this show almost two years later - ‘The Flash.'
 The spin-off also proved to be one of the biggest hits of 2014-15.
 It’s not that ‘The Flash’ wasn’t good enough on its own, but one can’t deny that Arrow’s popularity helped it garner better ratings.

 With our screen flooded with ‘superhero’ shows, it’s getting increasingly difficult to pick the good shows amongst them.
 Fret not.
 I am here to help you out.
 As a big fan of Arrow series, I have compiled this list of some of the best currently running and upcoming shows like Arrow.
 Have a look.

 Waking up almost 9 months after he was struck by lightning, Barry finds out that he is gifted with new powers.
 Using his new powers, he decides to fight crime and evil with his team.